1871fotc/fotc/docs/bios/index.md

 #  Biographies

-## Biography Index
+## Index of Biographies

-View a sortable table of [people mentioned in our self-guided walks on a single page](bio-index.md).
+View a sortable table of [people mentioned in our self-guided walks](bio-index.md).

 ## Our Research

 In 1999, the Friend of Toowong Cemetery published *Extraordinary Stories of Ordinary People* containing stories about people interred at Toowong Cemetery contributed by their descendants.
 This publication is being expanded and reissued.

-!!! warning "Volunteer opportunity"
+!!! question "Volunteer opportunity"

     If you would like your family's story to be considered for adding to the next edition, please fill in the [Biographical Details Form](http://www.fotc.org.au/subset/Toowong_Cemetery_Biographical_Details.doc).